|

 Some groups are using commercially available e-lists

-a compromise, and will require in-house expertise.
-Meanwhile,
+be a compromise, and will require in-house expertise, and

-option we can offer groups at the present time, and have enhanced
+the best option we can offer groups at the present time,

 The software creates an attractive, user-friendly, customisable